 A liquidator must file proceedings generally within three years from the relation-back day.

-Businesses can avoid preference payment claims by having comprehensive terms and conditions in place, including a right to register security interests on the PPSR (if applicable) and obtain a personal guarantee(s) from the company’s directors.
+There are a number of ways that businesses can avoid preference payment claims.
+You may wish to have a comprehensive terms and conditions agreement in place.
+On this agreement, include your rights to register security interests on the Personal Property Securities Register (PPSR).
+Also, prescribe your legal ability to obtain personal guarantees from the company’s directors.
 It is also important that if you are a secured creditor, that you register your security interest validly on the PPSR.

 Was this article helpful?